cloudyuga/mastering-genai-w-python/Module-18-GenAI-Forge/QA_with_Gmail_Inbox/Readme.md

 ## 📁 4.
 Download `credentials.json`

 - After creating the OAuth client, click the download button 📥 next to it.
-- Save the file and optionally rename it.
+- Save the file and optionally rename it as `credentials.json`

 ---